FRACerqueira/RingBufferPlus/README.txt

 - .NET 7
 - .NET 8

-*** What's new in V3.1.0 ***
+*** What's new in V3.2.0 ***
 ============================

-- Release with G.A
-- Renamed command 'FactoryHealth' to 'BufferHealth'
+- Renamed command 'MasterScale' to 'ScaleUnit'
-    - Added parameter 'timeout' in 'BufferHealth'
+    - Added parameter 'ScaleUnit' to set the scale type (automatic/manual)
-        - Check internal health for all buffer when idle acquisition.
-Default value is 30 seconds.
+        - Now the user can manually set the scale change mode
+- Removed command 'SlaveScale'
+    - Now use 'ScaleUnit' command with scale type Slave
+- Removed command 'SampleUnit'
+    - Now time base unit and number of samples collected are parameters of the command 'ScaleUnit'
+- Added new command 'SlaveControl' to set Slave Ringbuffer
+    - Better clarity of command intent
+- Removed mandatory commands 'ScaleWhenFreeLessEq' , 'RollbackWhenFreeGreaterEq' for MaxCapacity commands
+    - Now it is automatically set when 'MaxCapacity' is set
+- Removed mandatory commands 'ScaleWhenFreeGreaterEq' , 'RollbackWhenFreeLessEq' for MinCapacity commands
+    - Now it is automatically set when 'MinCapacity' is set
+- Added new command 'SwithTo' for Ringbuffer service
+    - Now the user can manually set the scale change when scale type is manual
-- Upscaling does not need to remove the buffer
+- Improvement: Downscaling does not need to remove all buffer when no slave control
-    - better performance and availability
+    - Better performance and availability
-- Downscaling needs to remove all buffering
-    - Performance penalty
-    - Ensure consistency and relationship between Master and slave
-- Created recovery state functionality
-    - start/restart under fault conditions

 Examples
 ========